fawazishola/fawazishola/README.md

 - OS design for mathematical computing

 ## Fun Fact
-I don't just 'read'—I've engineered a psychological trigger for deep work.
+I don't just 'read', I've engineered a psychological trigger for deep work.
 I use a dedicated iPod Shuffle and wired headphones as a hardware key to unlock flow state.
 By exclusively blasting the Interstellar theme through that specific analog setup, I'm Pavlov-ing my brain into hyper-focus the second the music starts.
 It's not a playlist; it's an override command for my attention span.

 > *"Show me the equilibrium, and I'll show you the truth."*